-Outside aid based on student merit will first reduce or replace the self-help portion of your award (federal work-study and/or federal subsidized loan).
-If outside aid is in excess of self-help, we will allow it to go toward the cost of the Smith health insurance plan or a one-time computer purchase.
-Any amount of outside aid in excess of self-help and these costs will reduce Smith Grant dollar for dollar.
+Starting the 2022-2023 academic year, outside aid based on student merit will first reduce or replace the work study portion of your award.
+If outside aid is in excess of work study, we will allow it to go toward the cost of the Smith health insurance plan or a one-time computer purchase.

 U.S. Department of Education

 The Federal Student Aid Office website provides a free scholarship search

 A program that provides awards for U.S. undergraduates receiving Pell grant funding in a two- or four-year college or university to participate in study-abroad programs worldwide.